All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction

-In discussing the Rashomon effect and VI, \citet{breiman2001statistical} suggest that ensembling many well-performing models together may alleviate the Rashomon problem.
-However, this approach may only push the problem from the model level to the ensemble level, as there may be many different ensemble models that fit the data well.
+\citet{breiman2001statistical} introduced the ``Rashomon effect'' of statistics as a problem of ambiguity: if many models fit the data well, it is unclear which model we should try to interpret.
+Breiman suggests that the ensembling many well-performing models together can resolve this ambiguity, as the new ensemble model may perform better than any of its individual members.
+However, this approach may only push the problem from the member level to the ensemble level, as there may also be many different ensemble models that fit the data well.

-The Rashomon effect has also been considered in several subject areas outside of VI, including those in non-statistical academic disciplines \citep{heider1988rashomon,roth2002rashomon}. \citet{tulabandhula_rudin2014robust_opt} optimize a decision rule to perform well under the predicted range of outcomes from any well-performing model. \citet{statnikov2013multiple_markov_boundaries} propose an algorithm to discover multiple Markov boundaries, that is, minimal sets of covariates such that conditioning on any one set induces independence between the outcome and the remaining covariates. \citet{nevo2015minimal_class} report interpretations corresponding to a set of well-fitting, sparse linear models. \citet{letham2016dynamical_systems} search for a pair of well-fitting dynamical systems models that give maximally different predictions.
+The Rashomon effect has also been considered in several subject areas outside of VI, including those in non-statistical academic disciplines \citep{heider1988rashomon,roth2002rashomon}. \citet{tulabandhula_rudin2014robust_opt} optimize a decision rule to perform well under the predicted range of outcomes from any well-performing model. \citet{statnikov2013multiple_markov_boundaries} propose an algorithm to discover multiple Markov boundaries, that is, minimal sets of covariates such that conditioning on any one set induces independence between the outcome and the remaining covariates. \citet{nevo2015minimal_class} report interpretations corresponding to a set of well-fitting, sparse linear models. \citet{meinshausen2010stability_selection} estimate structural aspects of an underlying model (such as the variables included in that model) based on how stable those aspects are across a set of well-fitting models.
+This set of well-fitting models is identified by repeating an estimation procedure in a series of perturbed samples, using varying levels of regularization (see also \citealp{azen2001criticality}). \citet{letham2016dynamical_systems} search for a pair of well-fitting dynamical systems models that give maximally different predictions.